Area-53-Robotics/53D-High-Stakes-Notebook/entries/drivetrain-1/test.typ

 = Speed Test (Mobility)
 == Background
-In an ideal world, our drivetrain should have a speed of 76.6 in/s, as calculated in our #entry-reference(title: "Drivetrain v1 - Gear Ratio",type: "brainstorm", date: datetime(year: 2024, month: 6, day: 28)).
+In an ideal world, our drivetrain should have a speed of 76.6 in/s, as calculated in our #entry-reference(title: "Drivetrain v1 - Gear Ratio", type: "brainstorm", date: datetime(year: 2024, month: 6, day: 28)).
 However, due to factors such as friction and the bending at the front of our drivetrain, the actual drivetrain speed will likely be slightly lower than 76.6 in/s.

 == Hypothesis
 The drivetrain will display a speed of at least 72.77 in/s, which is 5% less than our ideal speed of 76.6 in/s.